Did you know?

 When to get medical advice around uveitis

 Some symptoms can be connected to other more common eye conditions.
 However, if you’re experiencing persistent eye pain or an unusual change in vision, you should contact your optometrist as soon as possible.
-Your optometrist may refer you to an eye specialist who will examine your eye in greater detail.
+Your optometrist may use an OCT scan alongside a comprehensive eye examination to assess your symptoms and detect any signs of uveitis, especially at the back of the eye.
+From this enhanced eye examination, they then may refer you to an eye specialist who will examine your eye in greater detail.

 Uveitis is a rare condition, but its symptoms are often connected to other more common eye conditions.
 So it’s important to get it checked in order to determine the underlying causes.